Kaltsoon/nosql/material/3-mongo-operations.md

 2. Delete all the books which have no copies

 > [!IMPORTANT]
-> Exercise 5 👨‍💻: Save the mentioned two queries to the file.
+> Exercise 5 👨‍💻: Save the mentioned two queries to the submission file.

 ## Aggregation operations